pydanny/listo/CONTRIBUTING.md

 make tag
 ```

 This will deploy the new package to PyPI.

-Once confirmed the new package has been found on GitHub.
+Check https://pypi.org/project/listo and confirm that the new version number shows there.

 Finally, create a new release on GitHub: